SavchenkoDV/SavchenkoDV/README.md

 - 🎯 I enjoy creating well-structured code, clean tooling, and infrastructure that empowers engineering teams.
 - 🛠️ I'm interested in technologies where performance, control, and architecture matter: Python, C/C++, Go, Clouds, Kubernetes, Jenkins.
-- 🎮 I’m curious about gamedev, multimedia systems, and the intersection of tech with creativity.
 - 🌍 Based in France, open to relocation or remote collaboration.

 ---